-This outdoor exhibition is part of the programme of events being held across the Netherlands during 2017 as part of Mondrian to Dutch Design, a celebration of the influence of the De Stijl art and design movement.
+This outdoor exhibition is part of the programme of events being held across the Netherlands during 2017 as part of Mondrian and De Stijl, a celebration of the influence of the De Stijl art and design movement.

-100 Years After De Stijl will be displayed at Leiden’s Pieterskerkhof until 27 August 2017.
+100 Years After De Stijl was displayed at Leiden’s Pieterskerkhof until 27 August 2017.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.